 7.1.
-There are no implications for climate change, sustainability or the environment in terms of the information contained in this report.
+There are no significant implications in terms of climate change, sustainability and environmental implications associated with this report.

 8. Other Implications

 8.1.
 To mitigate against the risk of non-delivery of the Plan, the progress of every assignment is monitored using the Council's risk management software, Figtree.